Ghotet/Ghotet/README.md

 # Ghotet

-I build tools for people who like to take control of their systems, not just rely on them.
+I build various software and tools for Windows and Linux.

-Right now, I’m diving into automation, Windows debloating, local LLMs, and creating a self-repairing AI assistant stack.
+I’m diving into automation, Windows debloating, local LLM customization, and creating a self-repairing AI assistant stack.
 Everything I make is modular, offline-first, and fully in your hands — no cloud lock-ins or unnecessary fluff.

 ## Focus Areas